grafana/docker-otel-lgtm/CONTRIBUTING.md

 ## Acceptance Tests

 Acceptance test cases are defined in `oats.yaml` files in the examples directory.
 The test cases are run by [oats].
-The declarative yaml tests are described in <https://github.com/grafana/oats/blob/main/yaml>.
+The declarative YAML tests are described in <https://github.com/grafana/oats/blob/main/yaml>.

 If a test case fails (lets say "examples/jdbc/spring-boot-reactive-2"), follows these steps:

-1. Check out the [oats] repo
+1. Check out the [oats] repository
 2. Go to the oats folder
 3. `cd yaml`
 4. Install ginkgo: `go install github.com/onsi/ginkgo/v2/ginkgo`